jassics/security-study-plan/threat-modeling-study-plan.md

     - Model a simple web app.
     - Model a cloud infrastructure (e.g., S3 bucket setup).
     - Model a CI/CD pipeline.
+    - Model an agentic AI feature (an LLM agent with tools and memory) using MAESTRO, then compare what a plain STRIDE pass would have missed.

 ### Threat Modeling tools to explore
 1. [OWASP Threat Dragon](https://www.threatdragon.com/#/)